-If determined to be critical infrastructure, provide information on the design and operation of proposed safety and contingency systems to address the National and Queensland counter-terrorism and critical infrastructure protection legislation, policies and arrangements, including:

-- National Counter-Terrorism Plan (National Counter-Terrorism Committee 2005) - Critical Infrastructure Resilience Strategy (Commonwealth of Australia 2010a) - Critical Infrastructure Resilience Strategy Supplement: An overview of activities to deliver the Strategy (Commonwealth of Australia 2010b) - Queensland Counter-Terrorism Strategy 2008-2010 (Department of the Premier and Cabinet 2007) - Queensland Infrastructure Protection and Resilience Framework (Department of the Premier and Cabinet 2005) - Queensland Government Information Security Classification Framework (Department of Public Works 2010) - Transport Security (Counter Terrorism) Act 2008 and Regulations - Australia/New Zealand AS/NZS ISO 31000:2009 Risk management-Principles and guidelines (Standards Australia & Standards New Zealand 2009) - Handbook: Security Risk Management (HB 167:2006) (Standards Australia & Standards New Zealand 2006) - Business Continuity Management (HB 221:2004) (Standards Australia & Standards New Zealand 2004) - A Practitioners Guide to Business Continuity Management (HB 292-2006) (Standards Australia 2006a) - Executive Guide to Business Continuity Management (HB 293-2006) (Standards Australia 2006b).

-Such information should be provided as a separate confidential document to the Coordinator-General at the time of submission of the EIS.
+- 8.18 If determined to be critical infrastructure, provide information on the design and operation of proposed safety and contingency systems to address the National and Queensland counter-terrorism and critical infrastructure protection legislation, policies and arrangements, including: - National Counter-Terrorism Plan (National Counter-Terrorism Committee 2012) - Critical Infrastructure Resilience Strategy (Commonwealth of Australia 2010a) - Critical Infrastructure Resilience Strategy Supplement: An overview of activities to deliver the Strategy (Commonwealth of Australia 2010b) - Queensland Counter-Terrorism Strategy 2008-2010 (Department of the Premier and Cabinet 2007) - Queensland Infrastructure Protection and Resilience Framework (Department of the Premier and Cabinet 2005) - Queensland Government Information Security Classification Framework (Department of Science, Information Technology, Innovation and the Arts 2013) - Transport Security (Counter Terrorism) Act 2008 and Regulations - Australia/New Zealand AS/NZS ISO 31000:2009 Risk management- Principles and guidelines (Standards Australia & Standards New Zealand 2009) - Handbook: Security Risk Management (HB 167:2006) (Standards Australia & Standards New Zealand 2006) - Business Continuity Management (HB 221:2004) (Standards Australia & Standards New Zealand 2004) - A Practitioners Guide to Business Continuity Management (HB 292-2006) (Standards Australia 2006a) - Executive Guide to Business Continuity Management (HB 293-2006) (Standards Australia 2006b). - 8.19 Such information should be provided as a separate confidential document to the Coordinator-General at the time of submission of the EIS.
 The Queensland Police Service (Counter-Terrorism Strategic Policy Branch and District Counter-Terrorism Liaison Officers) are to be engaged for consultation in preparation of this document.